 More difficult was the timing.
 The monster went to nearby incidents all the time, to fight the other monsters.
 To act the hero, or maybe help him believe himself one.
 There were a few times she went with him, fought alongside him, keeping a different death hidden in her bag each time.
 But there were always others around.

 Until one day there wasn’t.
-It was just the two of them, keeping the pokemon to the edge of the forest.
-It’s been unruly since Articuno flew by and buried a third of it in snow, a different population expanding too much every week as the ecosystem re-balances in the wake of the loss of habitat and Pressure induced rampage.
+It was just the two of them keeping the pokemon to the edge of the forest, which had been unruly since Articuno flew by and buried a third of it in snow, a different population expanding too much every week as the ecosystem re-balanced from the loss of habitat and Pressure induced rampage.

 She was distracted the whole fight, looking for an opening.
 Worrying that someone else would come.
 Worrying she would miss her chance.
 And distracted by his smile, after they took down the third wave together, their movements and orders coordinated from multiple fights together.
 An encouraging smile.
 Like they were comrades.
 Like she’d forgotten.
 But that was the point, so she smiled back.